rapid7/metasploit-framework/Metasploit-Web-Service.md

 ## Managing the Web Service

 ### Requirements
 To use the web service you will need a PostgreSQL database to serve as the backend data store.
 The `msfdb` tool allows you to manage both the Metasploit Framework database and web service.
-If you are going configure the database manually you can find more information on the [Managing the Database](https://metasploit.help.rapid7.com/docs/managing-the-database) page.
+If you are going to configure the database manually you can find more information on the [Managing the Database](https://metasploit.help.rapid7.com/docs/managing-the-database) page.

 ### Getting Started